zyz9066/3D-Modeling/README.md

 1. With the uniform method, the program tessellates the curve by evenly sampling the parameter in the parameter domain of the curve.
 The program uses the number of the sampling points to control the tessellation.

-2. With the adaptive method, the program first converts each curve segment of the Bspline curve into a Bezier curve and then adaptively tessellates the Bezier curve using the method given in the lecture (see Module 3.
-Bezier curves).
+2. With the adaptive method, the program first converts each curve segment of the Bspline curve into a Bezier curve and then adaptively tessellates the Bezier curve using the Bezier curves method.
 The program uses the approximation tolerance to control the tessellation.

 Your program should at least have the following features:
 1. The student’s name should be displayed in the title bar of the application window.